 For now, assume that all your credit applications will use your FICO 8 score when reviewing your credit history.
 However, it doesn’t hurt to ask the lender to see which FICO score is their default choice and if they have the option to use the FICO 9 or VantageScore 3.0 instead.

 How To Prevent Medical Debt From Affecting Your Credit

-Your goal is to pay off your medical debt as soon as possible so it will no longer affect your credit.
+Your goal should be to pay off your medical debt as soon as possible so it will no longer affect your credit.
 A lump sum payment would be ideal if you have access to enough cash, but, that might not be a possibility.
 Instead, here are some actions to take that will help you address your medical bills and improve your credit.